Sharp Brains: Brain Fitness and Cognitive Health News

 Aaron Nelson stated that our memory starts to decline between ages twenty-five and thirty, or to phrase it a bit more positively, Sam Wang says our memory peaks around age thirty.
 On the other end of the age spectrum, according to Ken Kosik, there is unequivocal evidence that education protects against Alzheimer’s.
 Both Nelson and Kosik mentioned the theory of cognitive reserve, which translates roughly to the more we learn, the more connections we create, and therefore the greater the neuronal buffer we have to draw upon as we age.

-Elkhonon Goldberg, at last April’s conference, stated that “as one ages, the domain of the novel shrinks, and the domain of what is known grows”.
+Elkhonon Goldberg of The SharpBrains Guide to Brain Fitness stated at last April’s conference that “as one ages, the domain of the novel shrinks, and the domain of what is known grows”.
 He cautioned the audience to beware of being on mental autopilot.
 Thus, the goal is not to simply get better at doing more of the same.
 The type of learning that makes a difference consists specifically of new, novel challenges.
-The result of such engagement is that Read the rest of this entry »
+The result of such engagement is that [Read more…] about 5 Tips on Lifelong Learning and Neuroplasticity for the Adult Brain

 Update: Brain Health Promotion Event and Predictions